muratk3n/thirdwave/en/tweets/2020/week26b.md

 ---

-Haha a precher who is a hitman
+Haha a preacher who is a hitman

 \#mnemonic